Multi-Atlas Brain Network Classification through Consistency Distillation and Complementary Information Fusion: Methodology

 \subsection{Inter-Atlas Message-Passing}

-The features at different atlases originate from totally different parcellation modes.
+The features in different atlases originate from totally different parcellation modes.
 Pulling those highly correlated features of two different atlases into a shared space allows their effective fusion.
-Existing literature on multi-atlas brain networks independently learns the representations of ROIs in each atlas without exchanging information across atlases~\citep{chu2022multi, lee2024spectral}.
+Existing literature on multi-atlas brain networks independently learns the representations of ROIs in each atlas without exchanging information across atlases~\cite{chu2022multi, lee2024spectral}.
 Additionally, the spatial relationship between ROIs in different atlases is neglected in these works.
 Our proposed AIDFusion enables inter-atlas message-passing between neighboring regions in different atlases by considering spatial information.
-Specifically, we use the spatial distance between the centroids of ROIs in different atlases to construct inter-atlas connections.
+Specifically, for each ROI, we define its spatial coordinate as the centroid of the voxels assigned to that region and compute the Euclidean distance between ROIs in different atlases as the spatial distance.
 As shown in Figure \ref{fig:framework}c, we utilize the $k$-nearest-neighbor ($k$NN) algorithm to connect each ROI to $k$ ROIs from the other atlas.
-Note that we only construct inter-atlas connections without considering intra-atlas connections since the information exchange within the same atlas has already proceeded in previous disentangle Transformer.
-Afterwards, an adjacency matrix $\boldsymbol{A}^{ab} \in \{0, 1\}^{(n^a + n^b) \times (n^a + n^b)}$ is obtained and used for graph convolution~\citep{kipf2016semi}:
+Note that we only construct inter-atlas connections without considering intra-atlas connections since the information exchange within the same atlas has already been processed in the previous disentangle Transformer.
+When atlases are derived from different templates (e.g., MNI vs. Talairach), coordinate alignment becomes a critical issue.
+Fortunately, spatial normalization and template conversion between standard spaces is a well-established task in neuroimaging.
+Several mature techniques~\cite{crum2004non,lancaster2007bias,lacadie2008more,laird2010comparison} exist to handle such transformations accurately.
+These methods can be readily incorporated into our framework as a preprocessing step to ensure spatial compatibility before applying inter-atlas message-passing.